audioburst-labs/AudioburstMobileLibrary/README.md

 implementation 'com.audioburst:mobile-library:{latest-version}'
 ```

-The library is built in Kotlin language and is using `Coroutines`, so to be able to support it you need to add following configurations to your `android` script in app level `build.config` file:
+The library is built in Kotlin language and is using `Coroutines`, so to be able to support it you need to add the following configurations to your `android` script in the app level `build.config` file:

 ```gradle
 android {
     compileOptions {